19hours/sg-statutes/Acts/Central Provident Fund Act.md

 the Board shall be entitled to enforce that undertaking against every person who has given that undertaking, in so far as it secures the refund to the Board of the member’s minimum sum or part thereof which is required to be set aside, until —

-(i) the member minimum sum or part thereof which is required to set aside —
+(i) the member’s minimum sum or part thereof which is required to set aside —

 (A) has been refunded to the Board; or